040code/040code/_posts/2017-09-08-fsf-fontend.md

 a week-long full stack development conference with a focus on solving current problems with new & inspiring perspectives.

 In this quite short blog we just summerizing briefly the talks and our opinion about the talks and / or the subject.

-The first two days are more backend focussed, the last two days have a frontend focus.